pluginsGLPI/doc/source/carbon/features.rst

 * Fallbacks to yearly world carbon intensity if no data is available for the region of an asset
 * Estimate consumed energy and carbon emission of assets
 * Show results as charts

+.. note:: RTE is free and ElectricityMaps but is very limitative in free version